Solanaceae: Description

-The androecium has (2)(4)5(6) free stamens within it opposite sepals (they alternate with the petals).
+The androecium has (2)(4)5(6) free stamens within its opposite sepals (they alternate with the petals).
 They are usually fertile or, in some cases (for example in Salpiglossideae) they have staminodes.
 In the latter case, there is usually either one staminode (Salpiglossis) or three (Schizanthus).
 The anthers touch on their upper end forming a ring, or they are completely free, dorsifixed, or basifixed with poricide dehiscence or through small longitudinal cracks.
 The stamen's filament can be filiform or flat.
 The stamens can be inserted inside the coralline tube or exserted.
 The plants demonstrate simultaneous microsporogenesis, the microspores are tetrad, tetrahedral, or isobilateral.
 The pollen grains are bicellular at the moment of dehiscence, usually open and angular.

 The gynoecium is bicarpelar (rarely three- or five-locular) with a superior ovary and two locules, which may be secondarily divided by false septa, as is the case for Nicandreae and Datureae.
 The gynoecium is located in an oblique position relative to the flower's median plane.
 They have one style and one stigma; the latter is simple or bilobate.
 Each locule has one to 50 ovules that are anatropous or hemianatropous with axillar placentation.
 The development of the embryo sack can be the same as for Polygonum or Allium species.
 The embryo sack's nuclear poles become fused before fertilization.
 The three antipodes are usually ephemeral or persistent as in the case of Atropa.
-The fruit can be a berry as in the case of the tomato or wolfberry a dehiscent capsule as in Datura, or a drupe.
+The fruit can be a berry as in the case of the tomato or wolfberry, or a dehiscent capsule as in Datura, or a drupe.
 The fruit has axial placentation.
 The capsules are normally septicidal or rarely loculicidal or valvate.
 The seeds are usually endospermic, oily (rarely starchy), and without obvious hairs.
 The seeds of most Solanaceae are round and flat, about 2–4 mm in diameter.
 The embryo can be straight or curved, and has two cotyledons.
 Most species in the Solanaceae have 2n=24 chromosomes, but the number may be a higher multiple of 12 due to polyploidy.
 Wild potatoes, of which there are about 200, are predominantly diploid (2 × 12 = 24 chromosomes), but triploid (3 × 12 = 36 chromosomes), tetraploid (4 × 12 = 48 chromosomes), pentaploid (5 × 12 = 60) and even hexaploid (6 × 12 = 72 chromosome) species or populations exist.
 The cultivated species Solanum tuberosum has 4 × 12 = 48 chromosomes.
 Some Capsicum species have 2 × 12 = 24 chromosomes, while others have 26 chromosomes.